Genaro-Chris/swift-concurrency-primitives/README.md

 ## Contributing

-I highly welcome and encourage all sorts of contributions from all developers.
+I highly welcome and encourage all sorts of contributions from all swift developers.

 ## License
 This package is released under Apache-2.0 license.
 See [LICENSE](LICENSE.txt) for more information.